About Clarion's Libraries

 The mission of the Clarion University Libraries...

-...comprised of the Carlson Library on the Clarion campus and Suhr Library, Venango College, is to:
+...comprised of the Carlson Library on the Clarion campus and Suhr Library, Venango Campus, is to:

 - assist University undergraduate and graduate students, faculty, staff, and administration in conveniently locating and accessing the University's information resources and those of other sources;